Leaders From 13 States Urge Federal Court To Allow Supervised Injection Sites

 "The police, who are experts in this area, know what Congress knew.
 They know from bitter experiences that concentrating drug use in a place like the one that Safehouse proposes will bring more addicts, more dealers and more violent crime to neighborhoods that are already suffering," the brief says.

-Yet, the brief from the states' attorneys generals argues that studies have shown that injection sites have proven to save lives in other countries, and that it is time for the U.S. to give the controversial measure a chance.
+Yet, the brief from the states' attorneys generals argues that studies have shown that injection sites have proved to save lives in other countries, and that it is time for the U.S. to give the controversial measure a chance.

 "States that are home to metropolitan areas should be free to experiment with this potentially lifesaving intervention, as well as others, without fear that public health nonprofits or doctors in their jurisdictions will be subject to prosecution," the group wrote.

-The case is pending in Philadelphia before U.S. District Judge Gerald A. McHugh, who will rule some time after a July 22 filing deadline.
+The case is pending in Philadelphia before U.S. District Judge Gerald A. McHugh, who will rule sometime after a July 22 filing deadline.